top of page

 "My unique creative perspective has evolved over 50 years of immersive fieldwork to remote communities across the African continent.

-It has shaped my art which reflects my love for the geometry and spirituality I've discovered in the creativity and traditional culture of Africa."
+It has shaped my art which reflects my love for the geometry in the rock art in the Richtersveld and spirituality I've discovered in the creativity and traditional cultures throughout Africa."

 My career has involved a series of ‘deep dives’ to remote places inhabited by communities living traditional, self-sustaining, lifestyles, including the Richtersveld Nama, the Himba in Namibia and many communities, in East Africa’s Omo Valley.
+My art accesses material that is entirely from my own photographic archives and first hand experiences and observations, involving countless field trips.
 I've used a multi-disciplinary creative approach i.e. painting, bronze, monumental sculptures in stone, wood, steel and glass, and charcoal drawings.

 If we had to allocate an appropriate natural emblem for Slingsby’s 50-year creative odyssey it would be a river, at times ebbing or meandering, but mostly swelling in rapid, tumbling torrents that slice through hills and mountains, its currents sweeping up silt, stone and gravel and offloading them along the riverbeds.
 And there are two rivers that form the principal tributaries of Slingsby's trajectory.